kaangiray26/codex/README.md

 ```

 ## Usage

 Once the setup is complete, you can run the application inside the virtual environment:

 ```bash
 fastapi run
 ```

-This will start the FASTAPI server on `http://localhost:8000`.
+This will start the web server and the web application will be available at [localhost:8000/app](http://localhost:8000/app).
+Open the link in your browser to access the application.

 ## Resources: